AlyssaMuller/AlyssaMuller.github.io/README.md

 * Email
 * Encrypted Password

 This functionality is confirmed by Bcrypt.
-The inputted passwords are hashed and salted, then saved in the db.
-Upon login, the newly inputted password is hashed and salted the same way, then compare to the stored password if the email exists.
+Upon registration of a new email address, inputted passwords are hashed and salted, then saved in the db alongside the other collected information.
+When logging in, the newly inputted password is hashed and salted the same way, then compare to the stored password if the email exists.
+Login is required to access the main chocolates page.
 ## SQL Schema

 ```sql